garv23r/Algorithm-analysis/README.md

-# Algorithm Comparison and Implementation Project
+# :mortar_board: Algorithm Comparison and Implementation Project

-## Project Summary
+## :pushpin: Project Summary

 This project, developed with the contributions of **Arshnoor Kaur** and **Zain Siddhiqi**, provides a comprehensive comparison of the Dijkstra and Bellman-Ford algorithms, exploring their performance under various conditions.
 The study is divided into several sections, each focusing on different aspects of these algorithms, including their efficiency, accuracy, and applicability in various scenarios.
 Additionally, the project delves into the A* algorithm, examining its advantages over Dijkstra's algorithm and implementing it using the Adapter pattern.

-## Table of Contents
+## :ledger: Table of Contents

 1. [List of Figures](#list-of-figures)
 2. [Section 1](#section-1)